vitorpy/irismatch/README.md

 Notes:

-** Extract zip files from 'db' directory to 'working-db'. 'working-db' is ignored by git and contains uncompressed and temporary files.
+** Extract zip files from 'img-db' directory to 'working-db'. 'working-db' is ignored by git and contains uncompressed and temporary files.

 License: